-Australian-owned bank means a locally incorporated ADI that assumes or uses the work 'bank' in relation to its banking business and is not a foreign subsidiary bank.
+Australian-owned bank means a locally incorporated ADI that is authorised under section 66 of the Banking Act 1959 to use the work 'bank' in its name.

 authorised NOHC has the meaning given in the Banking Act 1959.

 bank - advanced or applicant advanced means an Australian-owned bank or a foreign subsidiary bank that has APRA's approval or is seeking APRA's approval to use an internal ratings-based approach to credit risk and/or an advanced measurement approach to operational risk for capital adequacy purposes.